You will find a plentiful supply of affordable taxis across Mexico’s cities, towns and villages

 Flag down only properly licensed cab cars: From 2008, Mexico City’s government re-licensed all taxi cabs in the capital as part of a safety and quality campaign.
 All newly-licensed cabs have a distinctive white colored licence plate beginning with a capital letter and five numbers.
 Any street cab you flag down should show this new plate.

 Ensure your taxi driver is properly licensed: Be sure, whatever taxi you get into, that the driver’s license card is visible.
 The license card is a white, laminated document with official stamps, a hologram and a photograph of the taxi driver on it.
-The card should be presented in full color and not be a photocopy.
+The card should be presented as a full-color original and not be a photocopy.
 The number on the license card should match the license plates.

 If you are carrying any valuable equipment (e.g. laptop or expensive cameras) it’s best to get a cab from a taxi rank, use an App-Cab service, or get your hotel to phone a local taxi for you.